-Johan Rönnelid – Immune complexes in rheumatic diseases
+Johan Rönnelid – Immune complexes and associated autoantibodies in rheumatic diseases

 Body fluids contain both free autoantibodies and autoantibodies in circulating immune complexes (IC).
 IC bind different target organs in rheumatoid arthritis (RA) and in systemic lupus erythematosus (SLE).

 Our basic hypothesis is that free autoantibodies and IC autoantibodies differ in clinical significance.
 Today healthcare providers only measure free autoantibodies.
 We develop new methods to evaluate the roles of IC and IC-associated autoantibodies in rheumatic diseases, primarily in RA and SLE.

 The immediate aim is to elucidate the mechanism and clinical significance of inflammation initiated by IC and IC-associated autoantibodies.
 This is done by relating the structure, function, autoantibody and antigen content of IC to clinical phenotype, prognosis, and treatment response in patients.

 The long-term goal is to develop new IC-focused laboratory methods which better relate to the clinical phenotype of the individual patient at the time of sampling, and which can be used to predict future clinical responses to specific drug treatments.

 We develop new methods to study IC structure and function: functional cell-based tests to measure IC-mediated effects on cells; and biochemical techniques to evaluate IC composition for specific autoantibodies, autoantigens and other proteins.
 We then relate these laboratory results to the patients' clinical phenotypes, and to clinical responses to treatment with anti-rheumatic drugs.